iceeburr/roblox-template/.github/ISSUE_TEMPLATE/enhancement.md

           required: true
         - label: "You accurately described/contextualized the reasoning behind your suggestion."
           required: true
-        - label: "IF applicable to your suggestion, you provided visual examples/references to accurately represent what you are suggesting."
+        - label: "If applicable to your suggestion, you provided visual examples/references to accurately represent what you are suggesting."
           required: false